 It is a requirement of the Water Industry Act 1991 for water companies to monitor the effect of drought and of the measures taken under the drought plan.
-In addition, the EA Drought Plan Guidelines require an Environmental Monitoring Plan to monitor the impacts of drought actions and recovery following a drought.
+In addition, the EA Drought Plan Guidelines require an Environmental Monitoring Plan, to monitor the impacts of drought actions and recovery following a drought.
+Our monitoring plan sets out what we will monitor, such as water flows, levels and ecological data, which locations we will use, and the frequency of data collection.